Insect trap: Flying insect traps

 These traps are designed to catch flying or wind-blown insects.

-Flight interception traps or are net-like or transparent structures that impede flying insects and funnel them into collecting.
+Flight interception traps are net-like or transparent structures that impede flying insects and funnel them into collecting.
 Barrier traps consist of a simple vertical sheet or wall that channels insects down into collection containers.
 The Malaise trap, a more complex type, is a mesh tent-like trap that captures insects that tend to fly up rather than down when impeded.

 Pan traps (also called water pan traps) are simple shallow dishes filled with a soapy water or a preservative and killing agent such as antifreeze.
 Pan traps are used to monitor aphids, wasps, and some other small insects.
 Pan traps are often yellow, but different colors including blue, white, red, and clear can be used to target different species.

 Bucket traps and bottle traps, often supplemented with a funnel, are inexpensive versions that use a bait or attractant to lure insects into a bucket or bottle filled with soapy water or antifreeze.
 Many types of moth traps are bucket-type traps.
 Bottle traps are widely used, often used to sample wasp or pest beetle populations.